Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Delay analysis: The two-sources case

 \subsection{Functional equation and preparatory results}

-Clearly, $Y_{n}=(N_{1,n},N_{2,n})$ is a discrete time Markov chain with state space $\mathcal{S}=\{(k_{1},k_{2}):k_{1},k_{2}=0,1,2,...\}$.
+Clearly, $\mathbf{N}_{n}=\{(N_{1,n},N_{2,n};n\in\mathbb{N})\}$ is a discrete time Markov chain with state space $\mathcal{S}=\{(k_{1},k_{2}):k_{1},k_{2}=0,1,2,...\}$.
 The queues of both relay nodes evolve as:

-where $F_{i,n}$ is either the number of arrivals (in this case $F_{i,n}$ equals 0 or 1) at relay $R_{i}$ at time slot $n$ (in case both source users transmit simultaneously, and the unsuccessful packet is stored in $R_{i}$, or only a single source user transmits, but its transmission was unsuccessful), or the number of departures (in this case $F_{i,n}$ equals $0$ or $-1$) from $R_i$ (this is because when the sources do not transmit, and $R_i$ attempts to transmit a packet at node $D$) at time slot $n$.
-Recall that the relays have their own traffic, and $A_{i,n}$ represents the number of arrivals (of such generated traffic) in the the time interval $(n,n+1]$.
+where $F_{i,n}$ is either the number of arrivals (in such a case $F_{i,n}$ equals 0 or 1) at relay $R_{i}$, or the number of departures (in such a case $F_{i,n}$ equals $0$ or $-1$) from $R_i$ at time slot $n$.
+In the former case either both sources transmit simultaneously, and the unsuccessful packet is stored in $R_{i}$, or only a single source transmits, but its transmission was unsuccessful.
+The latter case occurs when the sources remain silent and $R_i$ attempts to transmit a packet at node $D$.

+Recall that the relays have also their own traffic, and $A_{i,n}$ represents the number of arrivals (of such generated traffic) in the the time interval $(n,n+1]$.
 Let $H(x,y)$ be the generating function of the joint stationary queue process and $Z(x,y)$ the generating function of the joint distribution of the number of arriving packets in any slot (i.e., self-generated traffic of the relays), viz.

-In the following we assume for sake of convenience only a particular distribution for the self-generated arrival processes at both relays, namely the geometric distribution\footnote{Note that such a distribution is natural in radio-packet networks.} \cite{nain}.
-We also assume that both arrival processes are independent.
-More precisely we assume hereon that
+In the following we assume for sake of convenience only a particular distribution for the self-generated arrival processes at both relays, namely the geometric distribution\footnote{Note that such a distribution is natural in radio-packet networks.
+However, our analysis remains valid, with some modifications, even for a more general arrival process.} \cite{nain}.
+We further assume that both arrival processes are independent.
+Thus,